 MATH 585.
 Numerical Analysis I. (3).
-Prerequisite, MATH 133.
+Prerequisite, MATH 133 or consent of instructor.
 This is a course in mathematics covering three areas of numerical analysis: elementary number theory, nonlinear algebra and polynomial analysis.
 Other areas of numerical analysis may be covered depending on student backgrounds.
 Digital computing, flow charting and programming will be used by those students having this type of background, but students interested in pure mathematics will be welcome and will not be required to use computers in any way.
 MATH 586.
 Numerical Analysis II.
 (3).
-Prerequisite, MATH 133.
+Prerequisite, MATH 133 or consent of instructor.
 MATH 585 is not a prerequisite to MATH 586.
 Three more areas of numerical analysis will be covered in this course: linear equations, interpolation and numerical integration.
 Like MATH 585, the content of MATH 586 may be changed to suit the students.
 Computer programming is not a prerequisite.

 MATH 587.
 Numerical Analysis III.
 (2).
-Prerequisite, MATH 133, MATH 585 or 586 is not prerequisite to MATH 587.
+Prerequisite, MATH 133 or consent of instructor.
+MATH 585 or 586 is not prerequisite to MATH 587.
 Several additional areas of numerical analysis will be covered.
 These are: boundary value problems, approximation of functions, solution of ordinary differential equations, quadrature analysis and Monte Carlo Methods.
 Computer programming will be used but not required.